akzaidi/fine-lm/README.md

 ## Research Overview

 In the past few months, a number of techniques utilizing pre-training, generative modeling, multi-task architectures, data augmentation using back-translation, and efficiency techniques in language modeling have been implemented that have allowed faster training and greater scope for transfer learning.
-In particular, the four papers listed below have i
+In particular, the five papers below tackle the problem of generative pre-training and multi-task learning in NLP and achieve SOTA results.

 1. [OpenAI: Improving Language Understanding by Generative Pre-Training](https://blog.openai.com/language-unsupervised/)
     * [code](https://github.com/openai/finetune-transformer-lm)